Janove, Jathan. (2017), Hard-Won Wisdom. New York: AMACOM Publishing

 - HIRING – (Don’t Conflate an Applicant’s Ability to Get a Job with the Ability to Do It)

-I used the idea of Star Profiles identified in this book.
+I used the idea of Star Profiles identified in “Hard-Won Wisdom.”
 Write down three to five specific qualities first before investing in a longer term development process.

 Star Profiles possess few words but create a powerful, action-oriented pictures of what’s most important in a particular job from the perspective of the person to whom that position reports.